Individual Income Tax in Malaysia for Expatriates

 - The individual has been resident in Malaysia for 182 days of the tax year;

-- The individual has been resident in Malaysia for at least 90 days of the current tax year and was resident in Malaysia for at least 90 days in three of the four preceding years or;
+- The individual has been a resident in Malaysia for at least 90 days of the current tax year and was a resident in Malaysia for at least 90 days in three of the four preceding years; or

-- The individual will be resident in Malaysia in the year following and has been resident in Malaysia in the three years preceding the one being taxed.
+- The individual will be a resident in Malaysia in the year following and has been a resident in Malaysia in the three years preceding the one being taxed.

 Tax rates in Malaysia

-Regarding the expatriates that qualify for tax residency, Malaysia has a progressive personal income tax system in which the tax rate increases as an individual’s income increases, starting at 0 percent, and capped at 28 percent.
+For expatriates that qualify for tax residency, Malaysia has a progressive personal income tax system in which the tax rate increases as an individual’s income increases, starting at 0 percent, and capped at 30 percent.